SSC CHSL Syllabus 2022 PDF

 Answer: SSC CHSL tier-I holds maximum weightage in the exam.
 Therefore, going through SSC CHSL syllabus is imperative for candidates aiming to crack the recruitment exam.

-Q: What is the weightage of all the tiers of SSC CHSL exam?
+Q: What is the weightage of all the tiers of the SSC CHSL exam?

-Answer: SSC CHSL tier-I holds weightage of 200 marks.
-The tier-II exam holds weightage of 100 marks.
+Answer: SSC CHSL tier-I holds a weightage of 200 marks.
+The tier-II exam holds a weightage of 100 marks.
 SSC CHSL tier-III is only a qualifying exam.
-This means that marks secured by candidates in tier-III exam will not be considered at the time of preparation of final SSC CHSL result.
+This means that marks secured by candidates in the tier-III exam will not be considered at the time of preparation for the final SSC CHSL result.